 Controlling temperature and humidity is crucial to the longevity and performance of semiconductors.
 Semiconductors are often fragile and operations can be impacted by minute temperature fluctuations or mild contaminants such as dust or dirt.

-Over the past several decades, Air Innovations has stayed in step with the innovations of semiconductor fabricators, supplying temperature and humidity control systems to meet the critical needs of the industry.
+Over the past several decades, Air Innovations has stayed in step with the innovations of semiconductor fabricators, supplying temperature and humidity control systems to meet the critical needs of the ever-changing industry.

 The Semiconductor Industry